jmiemirza/MMFM-Challenge/README.md

 [//]: # (### Open Source Models)

-# Important Dates
-- Initial registration deadline: 15th April 2024
-- Phase 1 deadline: 15th May 2024
-- Phase 2 deadline: 30th May 2024
-- Announcement of winners: 8th June 2024

-# Prize Money

-The top 3 performers will be declared as the challenge winners and receive a money award.
-Details of the award will be disclosed soon!

-The three winners will also be invited for spotlight talks at the workshop.
-Details will be shared with the winners after the challenge conclusion and before the workshop date.

 # Baselines
 Here we provide three baselines for the challenge by training the LLAVA-1.5 model on three types of data, and we provide the results obtained from the